 The occupational therapist’s salary varies significantly from state to state for several important reasons:

-- Cost of living –Higher-cost states offer more excellent pay for housing, transportation, and taxes.
+- Cost of living –Higher-cost states offer better pay for housing, transportation, and taxes.

 - Occupational therapist demand – Where there is a shortage, higher wages attract and retain specialists.